-Hope International University is a member of the Council for Christian Colleges and Universities (CCCU), the Council for Higher Education Accreditation (CHEA), the National Association of Independent Colleges and Universities (NAICU) and the Association of Independent California Colleges and Universities (AICCU).
+Hope International University is a member of the Council for Christian Colleges and Universities (CCCU), the Council for Higher Education Accreditation (CHEA), and the Association of Independent California Colleges and Universities (AICCU).

 Council for Christian Colleges and Universities

 As a member of the Council since 1993, Hope International University (HIU) enjoys association with 180 other institutions committed to the mission of Christian higher education, including 30 institutions in 19 foreign countries.
 Based in Washington, DC, the Council provides opportunities for member institutions to join together for a number of activities including assessment projects, professional meetings, and academic study programs.